 This one-semester course presumes no previous chemistry and fulfills a science requirement.
 The course consists of an introduction to atomic and molecular structure and the correlation of structural models to observable phenomena.
 The course discusses topics of historical and current relevance to society, including environmental issues, energy sources, natural products, and the application of chemistry in industry and medicine.
+Note: This course counts as a science core course but does not satisfy requirements for the chemistry major or minor.
 Three credits.